MonedaCloud/Cardano-Installation/README.md

 ### Option 1:

-- Install it all manually step by step using cardano-node-install-steps.txt.
+- Install it all manually, step by step using cardano-node-install-steps.txt.

-### Option 2: (Recomended)
+### Option 2: (Recommended)

 - The below steps assumes you already have a dedicated user named **cardano** with sudo privileges running on Ubuntu 20.04: